 Immigrants helped build this country and continue to play a central role in our union.
 Since its inception UE’s aim has been to fight for all worker rights, regardless of status.
 Employers and the politicians that represent them seek to exploit divisions between immigrant and native-born workers, driving down wages and stripping away hard-won workers’ rights.

-While the U.S. has for decades had policies which were harsh and retributive against immigrants, under former President Donald Trump there was a concerted effort to punish asylum seekers and new immigrants through twisted, illegal, and immoral policies.
+Over the past 20 years, Democrats and Republicans have raced with each other on who can most brutally attack immigrant workers.
+During President Donald Trump’s first term, there was a concerted effort to punish asylum seekers and new immigrants through twisted, illegal, and immoral policies.
 Nearly every aspect of immigration policy was redesigned in an explicit effort to reduce the number of non-white people in the U.S., from placing new arrivals into literal concentration camps to turning immigration judicial proceedings into kangaroo courts where individuals have no hope of prevailing.

 Denying immigrant workers decent wages and conditions undermines the wages and conditions of all.
 All workers, regardless of immigration status, must have the right to form unions, to file complaints against unfair treatment without fear of reprisal, to receive unemployment, disability and workers’ compensation benefits, and to have access for themselves and their families to affordable housing, healthcare, education and transportation.